-You can manually force right mic by selecting that option from Settings >Bluetooth >Your AirPods
+You can manually force the right mic by selecting that option from Settings >Bluetooth >Your AirPods > Microphone.

-Setting to Right Mic now might extend your use time since it won’t be trying to use more power in the left pod and there by save battery life on the left AirPod.
+Setting to Always Right AirPod for the microphone now might extend your use time since it won’t be trying to use more power in the left pod and thereby save battery life on the left AirPod.

 Speak to Apple